didillysquat/kopp_2021_fowl/README.md

 #### **preprocess.nf arguments**
 [Required Aguments]

-`--input_dir`: The full path to the directory containing the input fastq.gz paired files

 `--ref`: The full path to the reference genome assembly.
 It should be decompressed and in fasta format.

 `--input_tsv`: The full path to the tab delimited file containing read group information. [example readgroup info tsv](resources/read_groups.tsv)